Global ESC 2024 Education

 Trey Crawford - Vice President, Grady Crawford

-Steven Giambrone - Pipeline Division Director, State of Louisiana
+Steven Giambrone - Pipeline Division Director, Louisiana Office of Conservation

 The Louisiana Dig Law Committee process takes a lot of the headache out of getting a law passed through planning conversations where all parties are on the same page prior to submitting.
 Join us to learn how your state can mimic the success Louisiana is having.